ddev/ddev.com/src/pages/blog/ddev-v1-7-1-config-yaml-static-bind-ports-longer-project-names.md

 ## Contribute back to DDEV-Local

-Thank you very much to [akalata](https://github.com/akalata) on github for testing this release!
+Thank you very much to [akalata](https://github.com/akalata) on GitHub for testing this release!
 Many of you also filed issues and helped point out important improvements.

 [DDEV is an open source project](https://github.com/drud/ddev/blob/master/CONTRIBUTING.md) and we very much appreciate the time our contributors give to improving the tool for everyone.
 Please continue to submit issues for new features and bugs, and take a look around [the DDEV issue queue](https://github.com/drud/ddev/issues) and [Stack Overflow](https://stackoverflow.com/questions/tagged/ddev) to spur your thinking!